openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to Verifiers using the Wallet.
 A VP Token contains one or more Verifiable Presentations in the same or different Credential formats.

-This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc), and [@Hyperledger.Indy] (AnonCreds) even in the same transaction.
+This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc), and [@Hyperledger.Indy] (AnonCreds).
+Multiple Credential formats can be presented in the same transaction.
 The examples given in the main part of this specification use W3C Verifiable Credentials, but examples in other Credential formats are given in (#alternative_credential_formats).

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent from the Verifier to the Wallet using redirects on the same device (same-device flow) and where the Authorization Request is passed across devices (cross-device flow).
 Implementations can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support different deployment architectures.